pnp/cli-microsoft365/docs/docs/cmd/spo/listitem/listitem-roleassignment-remove.md

 # spo listitem roleassignment remove

-Removes a role assignment to a listitem.
+Removes a role assignment from a listitem.

 ## Usage